Volunteer in Thailand with Friends for Asia

 International School Student Medical Group Internship Program

-Make the most of your December break and shadow doctors and nurses treating patients at some of Bangkok and/or Chiang Mai’s Thailand’s best hospitals.
+Make the most of your summer break and shadow doctors and nurses treating patients at some of Bangkok Thailand’s best hospitals.
 Learn more about medical practices in Thailand, what it’s like to be a medical professional and boost your resume of experiences at the same time.
 This program is conducted in English.

-The Doctor Follows Program offers 20 hours of clinical observation in different hospital departments at hospitals in Bangkok or Chiang Mai, perfect for eager students willing to learn more about the medical world first-hand.
+The Doctor Follows Program offers 20 hours of clinical observation in different hospital departments at hospitals in Bangkok, perfect for eager students willing to learn more about the medical world first-hand.

 All observation hours are recorded and provided in written form at the end of the program, signed by both the director of the Friends for Asia Foundation and the directors, or assistant directors of each hospital.
 Find our Application Form at the bottom of this page.